KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

 The first major limitation is that happiness is an emotion, and sentiment does not *necessarily* relate to emotion.
 Instead, sentiment relates to opinions.
 I may have an opinion that popcorn is fantastic, write that on a message board or tweet, yet at the same time have an overall depressed affect, without any real dissonance to speak of.
 So to say that sentiment analysis, or even positive words research, reveals the "happiest music listeners" could be missleading.
 As stated earlier, Onbuy carefully crafted their message.

 Even as a measure of opinions, there are problems related to humor, irony and subtleties in changing meanings related to emoticons and context that sentiment analysis is still likely to generate errors (Sidney, Loki, Nanjira, 2016, p.
 3).
-If "holly crap!" is not explicitly listed in a dictionary based sentiment analysis, or supervised and unsupervised methods have not learned that particular word-combination case, the procedures are likely to get the sentiment of "crap," by itself, wrong, to use Sidney, Loki, and Nanjira's (2016, p.
+If "holly crap!" is not explicitly listed in a dictionary-based sentiment analysis or supervised and unsupervised methods have not learned that particular word-combination case, the procedures are likely to get the sentiment of "crap," by itself, wrong, to use Sidney, Loki, and Nanjira's (2016, p.
 3) example.
+In the one-word case, the sentiment is negative, however, in the multiple word case, the sentiment is positive!

 ### Limitations Related to Positive Words Research